coverclock/com-diag-rustler/README.md

 ## Remarks

-My experience writing in Rust reminds me of a comment a colleage of mine made decades ago about the Ada programming language: "If you can just get your program to compile, it frequently works the first time."
+My experience writing in Rust reminds me of a comment a colleague of mine made decades ago about the Ada programming language: "If you can just get your program to compile, it frequently works the first time."

 I think my main issue with Rust was how under-documented it is.
 In order to do the kinds of things I routinely do (and which are trivial in Go), you must have an extraordinaryly high level of expertise in the language.
 Also, because the language is immature and still changing, many of the examples you find online simply don't compile.
 This made the learning experience especially painful and often a matter of laborious reverse engineering or trial and error.
 And unlike Go, I didn’t find using Rust intuitive; for me, it was difficult to predict its syntax and semantics.
 But there is much to admire about Rust.

 I especially like Rust's memory management model.
 Instead of garbage collecting in the background like Go (and Java (and Python (and ...))), it uses a limited form of reference counting, and restricts how you can use references (effectively pointers) so that it can manage the lifetime of variables mostly through scope.
 It's pretty clever.

 I also appreciate how trivial it was to call a C function from libc using Rust.
 Since most stuff I work on entails integrating with some legacy framework or library (typically to manage some custom hardware), this is an important feature.

 In the past few years of consulting on embedded product development projects, I've seen a trend in clients bringing in an embedded expert (me)